Black Swan manslaughter case: Trial

 On July 23, 2024, the trial began in Manatee County Judicial Center.
 The prosecution was represented by Assistant State's Attorney Suzanne O'Donnell and Ashley was represented by defense attorney Neil Taylor.

 The prosecution explained that this was a case where "the mother already knew she wanted to be a single mother and had no intention of giving the father visitation rights".
 The prosecution argued that Ashley fabricated the abuse allegations to gain sole custody.

-Ashley and her defense attorney Neil Taylor argued that she did it in self-defense.
-Attorney Taylor also mentioned that the authorities did not give her help when she reported her husband's abuse.
-Ashley testified that she did it in self-defense and that she feared for her life.
+Ashley and her defense attorney Neil Taylor argued that she acted in self-defense.
+Taylor also mentioned that the authorities did not give her help when she reported her husband's abuse, although there was a restraining order.
+Ashley testified that she acted in self-defense and that she feared for her life.
 Ashley's defense attorney argued that she suffers from “battered woman syndrome”.

 Conviction

 After six days of trial, on July 30, 2024, a jury found Ashley guilty of the lesser offense of manslaughter with a firearm.
 On December 3, 2024, Ashley was sentenced to 20 years in prison, followed by 10 years of probation.

+The killing was deemed not to have been premeditated; however, the exact motives that precipitated the murder remain unclear.

 Reactions

 The murder and Ashley's imprisonment attracted national media.
 When the murder trial was presented, it received major media coverage, becoming a high-profile trial in Florida.

-The case is known by the media as the "Black Swan murder", in reference of the 2010 film Black Swan, a story of a tortured artist whose quest for perfection leads to mental instability.
-Ashley was a ballet dancer and former owner of a dance academy, which inspired the nickname.
+The case is known by the media as the "Black Swan murder", in reference of the 2010 film Black Swan, a story of a dancer whose quest for perfection leads to mental instability.